How to Manage Memory with Garbage Collection

 instance.

-What is the most appropriate word to fill in the blank?
+Which of the following is the most appropriate word to fill in the blank?

 AI Tutor